mozilla/fxa/features/FxA-54-connect-another-device-phase-3/README.md

    the `forceExperimentGroup=treatment&signinCodes=true` query parameters.
 3. [Enter a valid phone number for an Android device, submit](#send-sms-to-android).
 4. [Open the SMS link on an Android device](#sms-received-on-android).
- To install Firefox Beta, open the verification link in Chrome and add the `channel=beta` query parameter.
+ To install Firefox Beta, open the verification link in Chrome for Android and add the `?channel=beta` query parameter.
 5. [Install Firefox from the Google Play store](#install-firefox-from-play-store).
 6. [Open Firefox](#open-firefox-from-play-store), [Firefox Accounts should open, email address from step 1 should be filled in](#signin-page-with-valid-signincode).
 7. Sign in with the password from step 1.